I Get Free Tax-Loss Harvesting! Awesome! Wait. What is That? | Wealthsimple

 OK, Dave.
 Tax-loss harvesting.
 I’m ready — I presume I’ll need some overalls and probably some work gloves?
 Possibly a tractor?

 Overalls not required.
-If you're a Canadian Wealthsimple Black client, you just go to your dashboard and turn it on.
+You just go to your dashboard and turn it on.

 Great.
 Then I guess the only question I have is: what the hell is tax-loss harvesting?